Elephant vs Hippo

 • Asian elephant

-Elephants are also well-known for their large tusks.
-They are modified second incisors that they develop from a young age.
+Their large tusks are a modification of the second incisors that they develop at a young age.
 They are used for digging, fighting, marking trees, and more.
 They are an integral part of the elephant’s body and are, unfortunately, often a target of poachers.
-Read more about the current conservation status of elephants below.

 Habitat